rxdi/starter-client-side-advanced/README.md

-# @rxdi/starter-client-side
+# @rxdi/starter-client-side-advanced
 ## Starter project with React and Incremental DOM based on @rxdi/core
 ## Powerful Dependency Injection inside Browser and Node using Typescript and RXJS 6
 ***
-> The idea behind [@rxdi](https://github.com/rxdi) is to create independent, dependency injection that can be used everywhere.
+> The idea behind [@rxdi](https://github.com/rxdi) is to create independent, dependency injection that can be used everywhere,
+> Node and Browser with purpose also to share the same code without chainging nothing!
 > First steps where with platform called [@gapi](https://github.com/Stradivario/gapi) you can check repository [@gapi/core](https://github.com/Stradivario/gapi-core).
 > Then because of the needs of the platform i decided to develop this Reactive Dependency Injection container helping me build progressive applications.
 > Hope you like my journey!